KatrinaE/importlite/README.md

 * Compatible with UTF-8 encoded files.

-Install from the command line with pip, Python's package manager:
+Install from the command line with pip, Python's package manager.
+The `--pre` flag is necessary because importlite is still at pre-release stage; the latest version is 0.1.0.

-    $ pip install importlite
+    $ pip install --pre importlite

 If you don't have pip, you can also install from source: